Will AI Take My Job? A Practical 2025 Guide

 Need a nudge?
 Start with the WisGrowth discovery questions.

-That means: design better questions, hold context, tell the story, own the trade-offs, and use AI to raise the bar you’re accountable for.
+Design better questions, hold context, tell the story, own the trade-offs—and use AI to raise the bar you’re accountable for.

 - Orchestration: prompt → critique → iterate → decision